Friday, October 26, 2012

 Monotributo

 If you decide to work as a freelancer or in "negro," which is the Argentine term for working under the table, you'll want to become a monotributo.
 Essentially, you have to pay the AFIP (The Argentine version of the IRS) 10 percent of whatever you make per month.
+This rate may vary overtime given how unstable the government and economy is down here.

 Vehicle Taxes